Wireless routers have become a staple in today’s society. They are in businesses, home offices and anywhere else you find wireless internet.

 #1 Quality of Service

-In a Local Area Network (LAN) environment, virtual LANs split broadcast domains.
+Virtual LANs split broadcast domains in a Local Area Network (LAN) environment.
 When one VLAN must communicate with another VLAN, the traffic gets routed between them.
 That type of routing is called inter-VLAN routing.
-On a smart switch, you can set up inter-VLAN routing by creating a Layer 3 interface known as a switch virtual interface (SVI).
+You can set up inter-VLAN routing on a smart switch by creating a Layer 3 interface known as a switch virtual interface (SVI).

 #3 Dual/Tri-Band Frequency